ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Combat phase
 	- See "Combat"

-If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards).
+If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards), however, If a fast or slow speed card/effect is somehow put onto the horizon anyway, the player who does not control it becomes the active player.

 ---
 ## Combat